Joe-McCann/cs-241-hugo-notes/content/course/softwareEngineering/Interview/distinctRemovals.md

 2. Continually remove the lowest appearing item until you cannot remove any more items
 3. Return the remaining amount of items.

+Coding this up we can do it by counting each item occurance, sorting based on the count, and then removing the least common item each iteration will

 [^1]: List doesn't need to be integers but I put it here just for simplicity